Neutra VDL Studio and Residences – Cal Poly Pomona College of Environment Design

 The Neutra VDL Studio and Residences (1932, 1939, and 1965) of famed modernist architect Richard Neutra is under the stewardship of the College of Environmental Design (ENV) and Department of Architecture (CPP ARC) at Cal Poly Pomona.
 The primary mission of the College of ENV and CPP ARC with respect to VDL is to use the house as an educational resource for students and faculty, to preserve and maintain the property, to make the house accessible to visitors through tours given by CPP ARC students, and to host arts and culture programs that strengthen the facility's mission as a community resource.
 The property and installation is open to visitors on Saturdays from 11am to 3pm.

-Since 2008, CPP ARC Professor Sarah Lorenzen has served as its Resident Director managing programming, educating student docents, and overseeing the resoration of the house.
+From 2008 to 2020, CPP ARC Professor Sarah Lorenzen has served as its Resident Director managing programming, educating student docents, and overseeing the resoration of the house.
 In 2010 Sarah began an exhibition program where artists/architects are invited to spend time in residence and to create in-situ installations that respond to the architecture, the period in which the house was built, or the history of Richard Neutra.
-The artist David Hartwell (Sarah's husband) is an active participant in the restoration and programming activities at VDL, and is the house's resident photographer.
+The artist David Hartwell (Sarah's husband) was an active participant in the restoration and programming activities at VDL, and was the house's resident photographer.
 His work inside and outside of VDL can be seen on his website doublebang.

 About The Neutra VDL Director